Friday, December 19, 2008

 Tours: Our friends from Inside Detroit will be on hand to lead you down Russell Street and let you in on the inside scoop.
 See below for details.

-Sales/Fun Stuff: The market is always bustling on Saturdays—here just a few highlights.
+Sales/Fun Stuff: The market is always bustling on Saturdays—here just a few highlights.• 2009 Detroit.
+It's Worth It.
+Calendars available for sale for $15, OR Calendar/Synergy T-shirt combo for $20!

 • Be sure to stop by your favorites, as well as lesser know retailers.
 Details to come.